mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 obviously could not reach Candory.
 There are two ways to cross the gap to Candory.
 The simplest is to use a Jump–3 capable vessel.
-However, it is also possible to fit extra fuel tanks in a ship’s hold.
-Collapsible ‘fuel bladders’ and more permanent conversions are both commercially available.
+However, it is also possible to fit extra fuel tanks in a ship's hold.
+Collapsible 'fuel bladders' and more permanent conversions are both commercially available.
 Using this system, the ship Jumps as far as possible and emerges in deep space.
 Fuel is then pumped from the extra tanks to the main ones,